César Marie Félix Ancey

 César Marie Félix Ancey (15 November 1860 – 10 October 1906) was a French conchologist and entomologist.

-For 23 years Ancey was ‘conservateur’ of collections for Charles Oberthür (1845–1924) at Rennes.
-Ancey was then a ‘fonctionnaire’ at Mascara until his death.
+For 23 years Ancey was 'conservateur' of collections for Charles Oberthür (1845–1924) at Rennes.
+Ancey was then a 'fonctionnaire' at Mascara until his death.

 The genus Anceya was dedicated to him by Jules René Bourguignat.

 Biography

 César Marie Félix Ancey, administrator at Mascara, Algeria, was born in Marseille, France, 15 November 1860.
 His father, well known for his publications on entomology and author of valuable work on malacology, encouraged his well-developed inclination for zoological studies.
 At the age of twenty-three he was appointed conservator of the fine Oberthur entomological collection at Rennes.
-This position not promising material success, he returned to Marseilles, where he studied law, and obtained his diploma in 1885.
+This position not promising material success, he returned to Marseille, where he studied law, and obtained his diploma in 1885.
 He then entered the government administration in Algeria.
 He was married in 1889, and the same year was appointed deputy administrator, and filled successively positions at Fort National, Boghari and Dra-el Mizan.
 After thirteen years spent in that locality he was promoted to acting administrator at Mascara.
 It was a just reward for his great qualifications and for the esteem which he had been able to win amidst duties that were frequently of a difficult character.

 Mr. Ancey hoped shortly to fill a State mission to the Cape Verde Islands, which was sure to furnish opportunities for malacological studies.
 After a brief illness he died at Mascara, Algeria, 10 October 1906.
 His death was a painful surprise to his scientific correspondents.